-In non-term programs, e.g. Medical Billing, Coding and Office Administration, financial aid will not pay for repeated courses.
-If a student becomes ineligible to receive financial aid due to a failed grade, the student is responsible to pay all course repeat fee(s) out-of-pocket.
-Moreover, students must successfully complete the instructional weeks and credits in the payment period to receive financial aid in the subsequent payment period.
+Students must successfully complete the instructional weeks and credits in the payment period to receive financial aid in the subsequent payment period.
 Any failed courses may delay financial aid disbursement until after successful earning the credits scheduled in the payment period.